eltonlaw/tui-1password/README.md

     :sort title asc
     :sort title desc

+## Configuration

+A configuration file is looked for in the following order.
+If none of these exist, it will loop back to the top and try to create that file in each directory.
+Wherever it lands, the parent dir of the config file is the app root directory.

+- `${TUI_1PASSWORD_HOME}/tui-1password.yaml`
+- `${XDG_CONFIG_HOME}/tui-1password/tui-1password.yaml`
+- `${HOME}/.tui-1password/tui-1password.yaml`

+Sample `tui-1password.yaml` file.
+This is still a bit of a WIP, so every available option has to be set.

+    ---
+    headers:
+      - id
+      - title
+      - updated_at
+    root_dir: /home/eltonlaw/.config/tui-1password
+    debug: false
+    clipboard_bin: wl-copy

+`headers`: The columns used in the top level item list view.
+Defaults to `[id title updated_at]`.
+You can add any of the properties from `struct ItemListEntry`.

+`clipboard_bin`: Some clipboard copy binary that you can pipe a string into.
+On mac this would be `pbcopy` and on some linux systems I think this would be `xsel -ib`

+`root_dir`: This should just be the parent dir of the config file.
+A bit redundant, and will be unnecessary in the future.

+`debug`: Debug flag.
+Doesn't do much at the moment.

 ## Quickstart

 This is a tui wrapper around the 1password CLI, so [that needs to be installed first](https://1password.com/downloads/command-line/).
 Pipe the token to a file